Miserlou/Karla/Prelude_in_London.md

 Your mission: Sabotage a mission objective of the group and avoid detection!
 To complete your mission succesfully, you must

-* a) prevent the group from completing all of their mission objectives and
+* a) prevent the group from completing all of their mission objectives (Protect Ronnie Kray!)
 * b) remain undetected during the debrief.

 ##### Starting Inventory